benhoskings/babushka.me/pith/installing.html.markdown

 ## Versions

 You can pass a git ref to `babushka.me/up` to install a different babushka version.
-The default is `master`.
+The default is `stable`.

     sh -c "`curl babushka.me/up/<ref>`"

 You can supply any ref that github serves as a tarball.
 Some common ones:

-- `master` is the latest stable version (perhaps with a small hotfix or two).
-I merge to master when I bump the version number, and it always fast-forwards.
+- `stable` is the latest stable version.
+I update stable when I bump the version number, and it always fast-forwards (usually to `master`'s HEAD at the time).
-- `next` is the development tip.
-I develop on `next` locally, and push when the specs are green.
-This branch won't necessarily fast-forward.
+- `master` is the development tip.
+I work on `master` locally, merging topic branches into it, and push to origin when the specs are green.
+The current `master` tip is always a descendant of the current `stable` tip.

 ## gem or it didn't happen